 Whilst I did not learn any of the things referenced in its title, How to Win Loot and Influence Dragons was an entertaining showcase of storytelling and imagination-at-play in a scaled-down, stage version of the popular role-playing game, Dungeons and Dragons (DnD).

 Growing out of their regular podcast of the same title, Jackson Used, Grace Chapple and Ben McAllister went on a suspense-filled adventure, taking on characters from another world of goblins, halflings and wizards.
-Chaired by the passionate Dungeon Master Thomas Owen, the team faced a Michael Cain impersonating skeleton, a resurrected Dragon, and an army of the undead: all whilst valiantly supporting each other along the way.
+Chaired by the passionate Dungeon Master Dave Jones, the team faced a Michael Cain impersonating skeleton, a resurrected Dragon, and an army of the undead: all whilst valiantly supporting each other along the way.

 With the stage set much like one would expect their podcast recording sessions to look like, these guys gave the audience behind-the-scenes insight into their creative process.
 The style of presentation was heavily reliant on your imagination, with very little physical performance overlaying the dialogue.
 Its understated theatricality perfectly complemented the casual, escapist nature of playing DnD.